dashpay/docs/docs/user/wallets/dashcore/installation-linux.rst

 blockchain from other nodes to your device.
 Depending on your internet connection, this may take a long time.
 If you see the message “No block source available”, check your internet connection.
-When synchronization is complete, you will see a small blue tick in the lower right corner.
+When synchronization is complete, you will see a small green tick in the lower right corner.

 .. figure:: img/linux/dashcore-synced.png
    :height: 250px